 — Scientific, modeling and simulation applications that have social impact.

-Organizations using this document for system/application development follow relevant standards in their safety/security/application domains to:
+Organizations using this document for system/application development following relevant standards in their safety/security/application domains to

-1. Determine the criticality of the system, including safety levels, security and privacy;
+a) Determine the criticality of the system, including safety levels, security and privacy,

-2. Analyze failure modes of the system;
+b) Analyze failure modes of the system,

-3. Identify and analyze external events and how they can affect the system;
+c) Identify and analyze external events and how they can affect the system, or

-4. Identify and analyze attack surfaces of the system.
+d) Identify and analyze attack surfaces of the system.

-To use this document effectively, organizations are expected to:
+To use this document effectively, organizations are expected to do the following:

-5. Identify the programming language(s) to be used in programming the applications in the system.
+e) Identify the programming language(s) to be used in programming the applications in the system.

-6. Identify and analyze weaknesses in the product or system, including systems, subsystems, modules, and individual components.
+f) Identify and analyze weaknesses in the product or system, including systems, subsystems, modules, and individual components.

-7. Identify and analyze sources of programming errors.
+g) Identify and analyze sources of programming errors.

-8. Determine acceptable programming paradigms and practices to avoid vulnerabilities using the documentation provided in clauses 5.4, 6 and 7 in this document.
+h) Determine acceptable programming paradigms and practices to avoid vulnerabilities using the documentation provided in clauses 5.2, 6 and 7.

-9. Map the identified acceptable programming practices into organizational coding standards.
+i) Map the identified acceptable programming practices into organizational coding standards.

-10. Select and deploy tooling and processes to enforce coding rules or practices.
+j) Select and deploy tooling and processes to enforce coding rules or practices.

-11. Implement controls (in keeping with the requirements of the safety, security and privacy needs of the system) that enforce these practices and procedures to ensure that the vulnerabilities do not affect the safety and security of the system under development.
+k) Implement controls (in keeping with the requirements of the safety, security and privacy needs of the system) that enforce these practices and procedures to ensure that the vulnerabilities do not affect the safety and security of the system under development.

-In choosing avoidance and mitigation mechanisms, organizations will also need to consult the language-dependent Parts of this set of documents applicable to their chosen programming language(s), such as ISO/IEC 24772-2 for Ada and ISO/IEC 24772-3 for C.
+In choosing avoidance and mitigation mechanisms, organizations should consult the language-dependent documents of the ISO/IEC 24772 series applicable to their chosen programming language(s), such as ISO/IEC 24772-2 for Ada and ISO/IEC 24772-3 for C.

 Tool vendors that follow this document provide tools that diagnose the vulnerabilities described here document to their users those vulnerabilities that cannot be diagnosed by the tool.